 2. Why Do We Need Blood Tests For A Civil Ceremony In Mexico?

-Every state in Mexico has it’s own laws regarding a health check, but here in Quintana Roo (where you will be if you are getting married anywhere between Cancun and Tulum) a standard blood test is required.
+Every state in Mexico has it’s own laws regarding a health check, but here in Quintana Roo (where you will be if you are getting married on the beach anywhere between Cancun and Tulum) a standard blood test is required.
 Why?
 This is done to determine blood type, HIV and STD.
 And yes, it MUST be done here in Mexico.

 3. How Do We Get Blood Tests Done In Mexico?

-Chances are very good that you are either getting married at an all inclusive resort, or have hired a professional wedding planner to organize a more private wedding celebration.
+Chances are very good that you are either getting married at an all inclusive resort, or have hired a professional beach wedding planner to organize a more private wedding celebration.
 Rest assured, they will take care of this for you.
 You can expect a doctor to come to you, and the blood test is very quick.
 Just remember to bring cash to pay the doctor, and confirm ahead of time the amount to be paid because these things can always change here in the Riviera Maya!

 4. Does My Wedding Ceremony Have To Be In Spanish To Be Legal?